aws-samples/prometheus-for-ecs/deploy-adot/README.md

 ### Deploy

-Make sure you have the latest version of AWS CLI that provides support for AMP.
+Make sure you have the latest version of AWS CLI that provides support for Amazon Managed Prometheus.
 The deployment requires an ECS cluster.
 All deployment artifacts are under the [deploy-adot](https://github.com/aws-samples/prometheus-for-ecs/tree/main/deploy-adot) directory.

 The deployment comprises the following components:
 - An ECS task comprising the ADOT Collector containers and the service discovery application container.
-The collector has a metrics pipeline which comprises a [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver), and a [AWS Prometheus Remote Write Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsprometheusremotewriteexporter) as shown in the figure above.
-This enables it to collect Prometheus metrics from workloads and send them to an AMP workspace.
+The collector has a metrics pipeline which comprises a [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver), and an [AWS Prometheus Remote Write Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsprometheusremotewriteexporter) as shown in the figure above.
+This enables it to collect Prometheus metrics from workloads and send them to an Amazon Managed Prometheus workspace.
 The [service discovery application](https://github.com/aws-samples/prometheus-for-ecs/tree/main/cmd) helps discover the services registered in AWS Cloud Map and dynamically updates the scrape configurations used by the Prometheus Receiver.

 - An ECS task comprising a stateless web application and the [ECS Exporter](https://github.com/prometheus-community/ecs_exporter) containers.
-The application is instrumented with [Prometheus Go client library](https://github.com/prometheus/client_golang) and exposes an HTTP endpoint */work* and the ECS Exporte The application has an internal load generator that sends client requests to the HTTP endpoint.
-The service exposes a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) named *http_requests_total* and a [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) named *request_duration_milliseconds*.
+The application is instrumented with [Prometheus Go client library](https://github.com/prometheus/client_golang) and exposes an HTTP endpoint */work*.
+The application has an internal load generator that sends client requests to the HTTP endpoint.
+The application exposes two custom metrics, namely, a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) named *http_requests_total* and a [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) named *request_duration_milliseconds*.
 The ECS container agent injects an environment variable named ECS_CONTAINER_METADATA_URI_V4 into each container, referred to as the *task metadata endpoint* which provides various task metadata and [Docker stats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) to the container.
 The ECS Exporter container reads this data and exports them as Prometheus metrics on port 9779.

 The deploment scripts assume that the underlying ECS cluster was created using the [ecs-cluster.yaml](https://github.com/aws-samples/prometheus-for-ecs/blob/main/deploy-adot/ecs-cluster.yaml) CloudFormation template.
 Create the cluster with the following command: